EVENTS CALENDAR

 Tribal Emergency Response Committee – TERC

-Responsibilities of the Tribal Emergency Response Committee (TERC) include the development of a PBPN emergency management plan, community preparedness, training and education.
-The core command team for emergencies consists of the Emergency Services/Fire Chief, Tribal Police Chief, Tribal Council Chairperson, General Manager, Tribal Planning Director & Road & Bridge Director.
+Responsibilities of the Tribal Emergency Response Committee (TERC) include the development of PBPN emergency management plans, community preparedness, training, and education.
+The committee consists of the General Manager, Assistant General Manager(s), Fire Chief, Police Chief, Media Specialist, Land Planner, IT Manager, and the directors of Human Resources, the Health Center, Finance, Planning and Environmental Protection, Road & Bridge, Building Maintenance, and Construction Management.

 Emergency Preparedness Resources: